RedisLabs/redislabs-docs/content/rc/databases/configuration/high-availability.md

 Your replication options depend on your [subscription plan]({{<relref "/rc/subscriptions/_index.md">}}):

-- _Free_ plans do not support replication.
+- Free Redis Cloud Essentials plans support No replication and single-zone replication.
-- _Fixed_, _Flexible_ and _Annual_ paid plans let you choose between multi-zone or single-zone replication when creating a subscription.
+- Paid Redis Cloud Essentials plans and Redis Cloud Pro plans let you choose between multi-zone or single-zone replication when creating a subscription.
 You can also turn off replication.

 After database creation, you can still enable or turn off replication.
 However, [zone settings]({{<relref "/rc/databases/configuration/high-availability#zone-setting-maintenance">}}) are only configurable during database creation.